-Happy summer, Magooshers!
-Mr. B here.
-Today I come with an important lesson about your upcoming test date with the ACT.
-As you probably already know, you can use your own calculator during the ACT Math Test.
+As some of you probably already know, you can use your own calculator during the ACT Math Test.
 But there a lot of calculators out there, some of them quite fancy.
-Which ones are ACT permitted calculators?
+Make sure you know the permitted calculators for the ACT test before going into the exam!

-Glad you asked.
-Due to the sheer number of different calculators floating around, this article will keep its focus on the warning signs to look out for that might make your calculator ineligible for test day.
+Due to the sheer number of different calculators floating around, we’ll focus on the warning signs that might make your calculator ineligible for test day.
 For those of you with further questions after reading this article, be sure to check out ACT’s official policy on calculators.

-Short answer: it’s because they do all the work for you.
-For engineers and mathematicians, these shortcuts (pre-installed software) are great because it allows them to do their work faster while making fewer mistakes.
-For high school students, it provides an unfair advantage on test day.
+Short answer: because they do all the work for you.
+For engineers and mathematicians, these shortcuts (pre-installed software) are great, because they allows the users to do their work faster while making fewer mistakes.
+On the other hand, for high-school students, these shortcuts provide an unfair advantage on test day.
 Basically, you have to show what you know as a student before you earn the right to ‘cheat’ on the job as an adult.

 - Have a basic four-function calculator?
 You’re good to go.